Monero Cold Storage: Current Situation

-That is, you can do this with most altcoins other than Monero.
+Monero’s blockchain is unique which is great for the transaction privacy but not so good for wallet implementation.
 Monero was built from scratch and none of the BTC codebase can be reused.
 The whole system has to be developed again, specifically for Monero.

 Apparently this will be a chance for someone new to enter the market because the winners of today don’t have enough people (nor pressing need for the profit and glory) to be bothered with Monero.